ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

     }
 ```

-The next method is an Extension function responsible for formatting the date.
+The next method is an extension function responsible for formatting the date.

 ```java
 private fun Date.formatDate(): String{